 Step 2: One Year Period of Self-Assessment and Evaluation

-- Read about Humanism and determine whether there is a worldview/philosophical fit for you.
+- Read about Humanism and confirm whether this is a worldview/philosophical fit for you.

-- Watch videos or presentations on Humanism or Humanist-related topics on the Humanist Canada website or elsewhere.
+- Watch videos and presentations on Humanism or Humanist-related topics on the Humanist Canada YouTube Channel, or elsewhere.

-- Network with humanists and Chaplains from a wide range of traditions.
-Discover if this is a career path for you!
+- Network with Humanists and Chaplains from a wide range of traditions.

 Step 3: Identify Your Desired Institution

-Contact your desired institution (e.g. hospital, university, prison, or the Canadian Armed Forces) and determine your eligibility for their Chaplain selection process.
-Humanist Chaplaincy, which falls outside of traditional faith groups, may be a new concept for some and may not be readily accepted.
+Contact your desired institution (e.g. hospital, university, Canadian Armed Forces, or Corrections Canada) and determine your eligibility for employment.
+Humanism, which falls outside of traditional faith groups, may be a new concept for some and may not be readily accepted.
 Humanist Canada will advocate with you to break down potential barriers, but applicants should have the tenacity and will to be a trailblazer.

 Step 4: Apply for Humanist Canada Chaplaincy Accreditation

-Email firstname.lastname@example.org to request a copy of our application package.
+Email email@example.com to request a copy of our application package, which includes a pre-interview independent study module.
 These forms include questions about your interest in Humanism, education, employment, and volunteer work.

-When you are ready to submit your application you must pay the $100 application fee via our website, and submit the application package along with substantiating documents (three reference letters and degrees with transcripts) to email@example.com.
+When you are ready to submit your application, after at least one year of membership, you must pay the $100 application fee via our website and submit the application package along with substantiating documents (three reference letters, degrees, and Vulnerable Sector Check) to firstname.lastname@example.org.
 Once your payment is received, your application will be reviewed by the Chaplaincy Committee.

-If the independent study module is deemed to reflect the work of a suitable potential candidate, you will be invited for an interview, preferably via Zoom.
+If the application and the pre-Interview Independent Study module are deemed to reflect the work of a suitable potential candidate, you will be invited for an interview, preferably via Zoom.

-Two Humanist Chaplains will interview you, one of which is an accredited Chaplain.
+Two HC members will interview you, at least one of which is an accredited Chaplain.

 Step 7: Training

-Training will be scheduled as soon as possible and will consist of a Chaplain Training module and an Officiant Training module, both of which can be attended remotely.
+Training will be scheduled as soon as possible and will consist of remote sessions completed on weekends.

 Step 8: Accreditation